shader-slang/slangpy/README.md

 }
 ```

-And call it from Python, whilst being allowed to pass in either a constant or an array-like structure for either x or power, and automatically be returned either a single float or an array-like structure accordingly. i.e.
+And call it from Python, whilst being allowed to pass in either a constant or an array-like structure for either x or y, and automatically be returned either a single float or an array-like structure accordingly. i.e.

 ```
 # yy.py